apache/iceberg/format/view-spec.md

 View definitions can be represented in multiple ways.
 Representations are documented ways to express a view definition.

 A view version can have more than one representation.
 All representations for a version must express the same underlying definition.
-Engines are free to choose the representation to use.
+Engines are free to choose the representation(s) to use.

+View versions are immutable.
+Once a version is created, it cannot be changed.
+This means that representations for a version cannot be changed.
+If a view definition changes (or new representations are to be added), a new version must be created.

 Each representation is an object with at least one common field, `type`, that is one of the following:
 * `sql`: a SQL SELECT statement that defines the view

+In addition to `type`, each representation defines a `dialect`.
+A `dialect` is a string that identifies the query language dialect used in the representation.
+For example, `trino` or `spark`.
+A view version cannot have duplicate representations with the same `type` and `dialect`.

 Representations further define metadata for each type.